AustinWise/SimpleDiskImager/README.md

 ## TODO

-* Figure out thumb drives written by Win32 Disk Imager and Rufus don't work.
-  Any advice on how to speed up the cycle from editing code in the bootloader to testing it on hardware would be appreciated, as currently it is slow going.
-  Also suggestions for diffing disk images would be appreciated.
 * Set up automated build and release system.
 * Prevent Windows from trying to mount the device by using `FSCTL_LOCK_VOLUME`.
   This is a little difficult as `FSCTL_LOCK_VOLUME` operates on volumes.
 Zero or